adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     # From the directory where your pyproject.toml is
     $ pip install -e .

-To run the project do:
+To run the project, do:

 .. code-block:: shell